»»»Home «««

 Validation

-For the proper editor functionality, it's important to have valid layout objects.
+For the proper editor functionality, it’s important to have valid layout objects.
 To achieve this, Toped checks and validates all layout objects as soon as they are added to the database or edited by some of the TELL operations.
-Invalid objects are rejected with an error message in the log window.
-Validation implies also internal optimization of the layout object, which is done silently.
-Checks executed for each layout object type are listed below.
-No checks are implemented for text objects.
+Invalid objects are divided into two categories:

 [Tip]Acute angles